devudubey15/Game-15/README.md

 ## Overview

 The 8-Puzzle Game, also known as Game 15, is a classic sliding puzzle that challenges players to rearrange numbered tiles in a 3x3 grid to reach a target configuration.
-This C++ application allows you to play and solve the 8-Puzzle, providing a simple interface for moves and displaying the current and winning configurations.
+This C++ application allows you to play and solve the 8-Puzzle, providing a simple interface for moves and displaying the current and winning configurations

 ## Features